 As discussed in the analysis of Article III standing, plaintiffs have not sufficiently alleged damage or loss.
 Further, plaintiffs fail to sufficiently meet the "without permission" element of § 502.
 In this regard, plaintiffs allege that Safari's default settings provide an exception to the third-party cookie blocking for situations where a user submits a form to the third-party's website servers.
 Google exploited this exception by adding coding to ads, such that Safari believed the exception to be satisfied and that the user had submitted a form to Google.
 In doing so, Google exploited a standard Safari browser function.
 Although Google's actions may be objectionable, Google did not access plaintiffs' browsers by "overcom[ing] technical or code-based barriers."
-Nor did Google introduce a "contaminant" to "usurp the normal operation" of plaintiffs' browsers.
-The method of Google's exploitation of a normal function of plaintiffs' browsers is not in dispute and does not meet the requirements of the statute; therefore, Google's motion to dismiss this count is granted.
+Nor did Google introduce a "contaminant" to "usurp the normal operation" of plaintiffs' browsers is not in dispute and does not meet the requirements of the statute; therefore, Google's motion to dismiss this count is granted.

-G. The California Constitution14
+G. The California Constitution